What is Google Fit?

 - Fitness apps can save information from any wearable or sensor device.

-- Fitness apps can access data created by other application.
+- Fitness apps can access data created by other applications.

 A set of high-level Frameworks, make it easy to work with the fitness store.
 You use these representations with the Google Fit APIs.